Xunnamius/project-utils/packages/plugin-lint/README.md

 - ⛔ Errors when an unnamed package shares the same [package-id][12] as another unnamed package in the monorepo

-These additional checks are performed except when linting a [monorepo package root][12]:
+These additional checks are performed except when linting a [sub-root][12]:

 - ⚠️ Warns when any of the following files are missing:
   - `.codecov.yml`